SarveshKanneganti/Health-Care-Management-System/README.md

 📌 Project Overview
 This project focuses on designing and analyzing a Health Care Management System using MySQL.
-The database simulates real-world hospital operations through seven interconnected datasets: patients, doctors, visits, diagnoses, prescriptions, lab_results, and billing.
+The database simulates real-world hospital operations through seven interconnected datasets: patients, doctors,visits, diagnoses, prescriptions, lab_results, and billing.
 The goal is to demonstrate database design, SQL querying, and healthcare analytics capabilities.

 🗂️ Database Design
 The database, named health_db, is structured to capture the end-to-end hospital workflow: